aldaris/opensso/extensions/authnicrp/README.txt

     Otherwise, look into downloading Tomcat, or look for J2EE 1.4 SDK and for an implementation from Sun Microsystems.

-To build the authnicrp authentication module, you will need to compile with JDK 1.6, and setup the JAVA_HOME environment variable accordingly.
-All you need to do is to invoke the default ant target of the build.xml file.
+Modify the 'opensso-root.dir' property in build.xml to make it point to OpenSSO's deployment directory.
+For example: /opt/glassfish/domains/domain1/applications/j2ee-modules/opensso

+Open the project in Netbeans 6.5.1 or latter, and click 'Clean & Build", or simply invoke the default build target.

 # ant